Gregory Silveira sentenced in money-laundering case; gambler tied to Phil Mickelson

 New York city's constitution forbids the state from allowing gambling other than on state lottery games, horseracing and gambling establishments approved by the Legislature, however the bill would navigate that prohibition be classifying the online video games of Texas Hold-em and Omaha Hold-em as video games of ability instead of games of opportunity.

 The 10-year licenses to run online poker game of chance would cost casinos $10 million.
-The $10 million would be used to a 15 percent state tax the casinos would owe on their online gaming revenue.
+The $10 million would be used to a 15 percent state tax the casinos would owe on their gaming revenue.

 Players would have to be 21 years old to get involved, Bonacic said.